zzzprojects/docs/html-agility-pack.net/pages/documentations/traversing/ancestors-and-self.md

 ## public IEnumerable < HtmlNode > AncestorsAndSelf(string name)

 Gets ancestors and the node itself with matching name.
-AncestorsAndSelf method is a member of **HtmlAgilityPack.HtmlNode**
+The AncestorsAndSelf method is a member of **HtmlAgilityPack.HtmlNode**

 ### Parameters: